stevenjlho/leetcode/solutions/438. Find All Anagrams in a String/README.md

 ## Intuition

-The solution involves comparing character frequencies within a sliding currentWindowFreq of `s` against the frequencies in `p`.
-If they match, it signifies an anagram of `p` is found in `s`.
+By comparing the frequency of characters in the current window of `s` with the frequency in `p`, we can identify if an anagram of `p` exists in that window.

 ## Approach

-1. If `s` is shorter than `p`, immediately return an empty array as an anagram is impossible.
+1. If the length of `s` is less than `p`, return an empty array as no anagrams are possible.
-2. Create two arrays, `patternFreq` and `currentWindowFreq`, each of size 26 (for each letter in the alphabet), initialized to 0. `patternFreq` stores the frequency of each character in `p`, and `currentWindowFreq` stores the frequency in the current currentWindowFreq of `s`.
+2. Create two frequency arrays, `patternFreq` and `currentWindowFreq`, of length 26 (for each lowercase English letter), initialized to 0.
-3. Fill the `patternFreq` and `currentWindowFreq` arrays for the first currentWindowFreq of `s` (the first `pLength` characters).
+3. Populate these arrays with the frequency of characters in `p` and the first window in `s` (first `pLength` characters).
-4. If `patternFreq` matches `currentWindowFreq`, add 0 to the result array `ans`, indicating the start of an anagram at index 0.
+4. Use the `arraysEqual` function to compare `patternFreq` with `currentWindowFreq`.
+If they match, add the index `0` to `ans`.
-5. Iterate through `s`, starting from `pLength`.
+5. Slide the window through `s`, starting from index `pLength`.
-   - Update the `currentWindowFreq` frequency array: decrement the frequency of the outgoing character (the one moving out of the currentWindowFreq) and increment the incoming character.
+   - Update `currentWindowFreq` by decrementing the frequency of the character going out of the window and incrementing the frequency of the incoming character.
-   - Use `arraysEqual` to compare `patternFreq` and `currentWindowFreq`.
-If they match, add the start index of this currentWindowFreq (current index - length of `p` + 1) to `ans`.
+   - Compare `patternFreq` with `currentWindowFreq`.
+If they match, add the start index of the current window (`i - pLength + 1`) to `ans`.
-6. Return the list of starting indices.
+6. Return the `ans` array containing the starting indices of all anagrams of `p` in `s`.

 ## Complexity

 - Time complexity: O(n).
 The main loop iterates through the string `s`, where `n` is the length of `s`.
 - Space complexity: O(1).
 The space used by the algorithm is constant, as it only requires two fixed-size arrays (for the 26 lowercase English letters), regardless of the input size.

 ## Code